Faculty Advisory Committee

 belonging at the convergence of migration, science and technology, and culture.
 She holds a PhD in Interdisciplinary Gender Studies from the University of Leeds (2013) in the United Kingdom and Master degrees in Religious Studies (2005) and in Cultures and Development Studies (2005) from the Katholieke Universitiet Leuven in Belgium.

-The IRCPL Graduate Fellowship is awarded each Spring to assist students with expenses directly related to research, including travel, lodging, and materials during the Fall or Summer semester.
+The IRCPL Summer Research Fellowship is awarded each Spring to assist students with expenses directly related to research, including travel, lodging, and materials during the Summer or Fall semester.
 Upon returning from their travel, students will issue reports on the results of their research.
 Information on how to apply for an IRCPL Fellowship can be found on our website.